NixOS/nix.dev/source/tutorials/cross-compilation.md

 ## Determining the host platform config

-The build platform is determined automatically by Nix as it can just guess it during the configure phase.
+The build platform is determined automatically by Nix during the configure phase.

-The host platform is best determined by running on the host platform:
+The host platform is best determined by running this command on the host platform:

 ```shell-session
 $ bash $(nix-build '<nixpkgs>' -A gnu-config)/config.guess
 aarch64-unknown-linux-gnu
 ```

-In case that's not possible (when the host platform is not easily accessible for development), the platform config has to be constructed manually via the following template:
+In case this is not possible (for example, when the host platform is not easily accessible for development), the platform config has to be constructed manually via the following template:

 ```
 <cpu>-<vendor>-<os>-<abi>